-Guess what?
-That glass of wine isn’t only a stress management tactic after a long day - with regards to nutrition and health, a glass of wine a day offers numerous benefits.
+That glass of wine isn’t only a stress-management tactic after a long day – with regards to nutrition and health, a glass of wine a day offers numerous benefits.

 If you need more reasons, we’ve got ‘em.
 Hold tight and keep reading.

 In other words, you’ll live longer.
-Research claims it decreases your chances of dying young.
+Research claims it decreases your chances of early death.
 It has protective effects against various diseases.

 Yet, there is a fine line.
 If you drink too much, this benefit no longer exists.
 It’s a balance.
 Your liver has still got to get you through the rest of your life.
 You’ve got to treat it right.